 Food and beverage companies face a competitive market, with constant challenges to keep consumers engaged and loyal, while also finding innovative and creative ways to keep costs down.
 Ingredients, marketing and logistics are key areas of focus when looking for opportunities for increased service and quality, cost reduction, and total overall value.

 - One of the most severe challenges procurement faces is tracking and managing commodity indices.
-Unforeseen spikes in prices necessitate a stable and reliable back up of suppliers able to meet the high quality standards expected – and on short notice.
-Diversification of the supplier base to ensure continuity of supply is a key concern; balancing this need with traditional supplier consolidation strategies to drive incremental savings is essential.
+Unforeseen spikes in prices necessitate a stable and reliable back up of suppliers able to meet the high-quality standards expected — and on short notice.
+Diversification of the supplier base to ensure continuity of supply is a key concern; balancing this need with traditional supplier consolidation strategies to drive incremental savings is essential

 - Marketing drives a food and beverage company's consumer loyalty, purchases and sales.
-Traditional procurement practices need to be adapted to focus on reviewing marketing's investments; reviewing costs and return on investments can yield higher value with more efficient marketing programs that get from their dollars with lower costs.
+Traditional procurement practices need to be adapted to focus on reviewing marketing's investments; reviewing costs and return on investments can yield higher value with more efficient marketing programs

-GEP's dedication to providing real value includes the understanding that cost reduction is not the only benefit we offer – and nor should it be.
+GEP's dedication to providing real value includes the understanding that cost reduction is not the only benefit we offer — and nor should it be.
 We bring a keen understanding of the dynamics affecting the industry, and the ability to adapt core procurement strategies to obtain the best value for you.
-GEP can help synergize teams in order to streamline processes, raise service levels, meet quality standards, and reduce cost.
+GEP can help synergize teams to streamline processes, raise service levels, meet quality standards, and reduce cost.

 Personal and household goods companies face pressure to stay ahead of consumer trends, develop and deliver innovative products, and control brand image.
 Purchasing professionals are challenged to develop strategic supplier relationships in key spend areas that keep the company competitive and on the cutting edge of the industry, while negotiating advantageous agreements for the company.
 Marketing, raw materials, and logistics are spend areas that require unique supplier capabilities and partnerships, for example: